 We are constantly exploring ways to improve our processes and increase our positive environmental impact.
 Here, the residual flows such as heat, CO₂, and nitrogen play a major role.
-We are currently working with Shell to explore the possibilities for CO₂ capture and with Van Iperen/Greenswitch the production of a sustainable nitrate fertilizer from poultry manure.Read more
+We are currently working with Van Iperen/Greenswitch the production of a sustainable nitrate fertilizer from poultry manure.Read more

 BMC Moerdijk has been certified with the Better Biomass mark since 2018.
 This certificate shows that the biomass we process meets international sustainability criteria and chain management requirements.
 In 2020, BMC Moerdijk saved 89 per cent CO₂ equivalent compared with the Dutch energy mix.
 This amounts to 110,000 tonnes of CO₂ equivalent per year (based on calculation with BioGraceII, figures for 2020).Read more

 Burning poultry manure vs spreading poultry manure on agricultural land

 At the BMC Moerdijk plant, poultry manure is processed into sustainable electricity.
 The ash that remains after burning the poultry manure is rich in phosphorus and potassium, making it well suited as a fertilizer.
 The use of this poultry manure ash has a much lower impact on the environment than directly spreading poultry manure on agricultural land.
 Why?